 People still climb the 150 steps to the chapel to go to mass but can rest in one of the several rooms along the way up, of which one is a small museum.

-It's one of the places to visit in Austria in January in this region, as the pilgrims usually visit when the weather's warmer.
+It's one of the places to visit in Austria in winter in this region, as the pilgrims usually visit when the weather's warmer.
 January is low season for this little church and so it won't be too crowded.

 5. Go (off-track) cross-country skiing